-Here are some of the benefits of being part of EAC Saskatchewan:
+Here are some of the benefits of being part of Editors Saskatchewan:

 - Benefit from local networking.

-- Take advantage of discounted rates for EAC Saskatchewan workshops and other professional development opportunities.
+- Take advantage of discounted rates for Editors Saskatchewan workshops and other professional development opportunities.

 - Get job opportunities delivered right to your inbox from our job hotline.

 And then there are all the other benefits of belonging to a national association of professional editors!